Godot04/CPP06/README.md

 ## Technical Notes

 - The codebase strictly adheres to the C++98 standard as required for these exercises.
-- Type casting must be explicit and justified — your choice of cast operator will be reviewed during evaluation.
 - No use of `std::typeinfo` or `typeid` in `ex02` — `dynamic_cast` provides safe downcasting without RTTI.
 - All classes follow the Orthodox Canonical Form where applicable (ex00 and ex01 have non-instantiable classes).
 - Proper error handling is essential: invalid conversions must be detected and reported, not silently fail.